xmuhuanglab/OriginAligner/README.md

 ### Step
 #### Step 1 ： calculate the hvg based on dispersion and weight（function--Screen_hvg）
 #### Step 2 ： select the hvg by yourself （function--Plot_hvg）
-#### Step 3 ： calculate KNN and visualize  （function--OriginAligner）， you had better choice the best result to visualize
+#### Step 3 ： calculate KNN and visualize  (function--OriginAligner), you had better choice the best result to visualize
-#### Step 4 ： calculate the overlap of marker and calculate the Jaccard similarity to validate above found  （function--Venn_Jaccard）
+#### Step 4 ： calculate the overlap of markers and the Jaccard similarity（function--Venn_Jaccard）
 #### load R package

 ### Pull the docker (the env about R version)